-- Inspect roadside ditches regularly, as needed to identify sediment accumulations and areas of localized erosion. - Clean ditches on a regular basis, as needed: - Keep ditches free of rubbish and debris. - Conduct ditch maintenance (seeding, fertilizer application, and mowing) when most effective, usually in late spring and/or early fall. - Do not apply fertilizer unless needed to maintain vegetative growth. - Do not leave material from the ditch cleaning on roadway surfaces. - Sweep and remove dirt and debris that remains on the pavement at the completion of ditch cleaning operations. - Segregate clean materials from suspect or contaminated materials.
-Noncontaminated soils may be handled as "clean soils" and non-contaminated vegetative matter can be composted or disposed of in a municipal waste landfill, if permitted.
-Suspected contaminated or contaminated material removed from ditches must be tested and handled according to the Dangerous Waste Regulations unless testing indicates that it is not dangerous waste. - Vegetation in ditches often prevents erosion and cleanses runoff: - Remove vegetation only when flow is blocked or excess sediments have accumulated. - Use grass vegetation, unless specified otherwise by SPU (e.g., for natural drainage systems). - Establish vegetation from the edge of the pavement if possible or at least from the top of the slope of the ditch.
+- Inspect roadside ditches regularly, as needed to identify sediment accumulations and areas of localized erosion. - Refer to S416 BMP for Maintenance of Roadside Ditches. - Refer to BMP 40: Maintenance of Roadside Ditches. - Clean ditches on a regular basis, as needed, by doing the following: - Keep ditches free of rubbish and debris. - Conduct ditch maintenance (seeding, fertilizer application, and mowing) when most effective, usually in late spring and/or early fall. - o Do not apply fertilizer unless needed to maintain vegetative growth. - \circ $\;$ Do not leave material from the ditch cleaning on roadway surfaces.

-- Diversion ditches on top of cut slopes that are constructed to prevent slope erosion by intercepting surface drainage must be maintained to retain their diversion shape and capability. - Inspect culverts on a regular basis for scour or sedimentation at the inlet and outlet, and repair as necessary.
+- Sweep and remove dirt and debris that remains on the pavement at the completion of ditch cleaning operations. - Segregate clean materials from suspect or contaminated materials.
+Non-contaminated soils may be handled as "clean soils" and noncontaminated vegetative matter can be composted or disposed of in a municipal waste landfill, if permitted.
+Suspected contaminated or contaminated material removed from ditches must be tested and handled according to Washington State Dangerous Waste Regulations unless testing indicates that it is not dangerous waste. - Vegetation in ditches often prevents erosion and cleanses runoff: - Remove vegetation only when flow is blocked or excess sediments have accumulated. - Use grass vegetation, unless specified otherwise by SPU (e.g., for natural drainage systems). - Establish vegetation from the edge of the pavement if possible or at least from the top of the slope of the ditch. - Diversion ditches on top of cut slopes that are constructed to prevent slope erosion by intercepting surface drainage must be maintained to retain their diversion shape and capability. - Inspect culverts on a regular basis for scour or sedimentation at the inlet and outlet, and repair as necessary.
 Give priority to culverts that are conveying perennial or salmon-bearing streams and to culverts near streams in areas of high sediment load, such as those near subdivisions during construction.